Preferred Lender Selection Process

 Some students and parents may already be doing business with a credit union rather than a national bank or vice versa.
 Some borrowers are more comfortable with a small lender as opposed to a national one.
 Because of these kinds of reasons, we are careful to include a wide variety of types of lenders on our list.

-Our preferred lender list is reviewed each year and updated when necessary based on the criteria listed above.
+Our preferred lender list (best viewed in Firefox) is reviewed each year and updated when necessary based on the criteria listed above.
 The Boston College Financial Aid area of the Office of Student Services does not receive, and will not accept, inducements from lenders in exchange for inclusion on this list.
 Additionally, Boston College does not share in the profits from PLUS or Alternative loans.
 Borrowers are welcome to choose any lender that participates in the PLUS or Alternative loan process, regardless of whether or not it is on our preferred lender list.

 If you would like to provide feedback on our preferred lender list, we welcome you to do so.
 Please email us at email@example.com, call us at 800-294-0294, or visit us in Lyons Hall, Room 103.

 The cost of borrowing money, usually expressed as a percentage, paid to the lender.

 - Borrowers pay interest for the privilege of borrowing.